Social Sonar: spatial audio for social wayfinding

 Where the heck are they?

-Social Sonar is a screen-free, hands-free experience on the Ray-Ban Meta (RBM) smart glasses.
+Social Sonar is a screen-free, hands-free experience on the Ray-Ban Meta Smart Glasses (RBMs).
 Two users find each other using real-time spatialized audio and location tracking.

 How It Works